Jermyn Street: Businesses

 The street also contains Britain's oldest cheese shop, Paxton & Whitfield, trading since 1797.
 Floris, a perfumers in the street, has display cabinets acquired directly from the Great Exhibition in 1851.

 Forming part of the St James's Art District, there are a number of art galleries in Jermyn Street, including The Sladmore Gallery.
 Shops in this district are required to display art as part of their lease.

 Among the restaurants in the street are the historic Wiltons, the long established Rowley's Restaurant, the new Fortnum and Mason restaurant, and Franco's.
 Tramp nightclub and the 70-seat Jermyn Street Theatre (the West End's smallest) are also on the street.

 Many of the buildings on Jermyn Street are owned by the Crown Estate.

 Listed buildings

-Most of the buildings appear in Survey of London in The Parish of St James Westminster Part 1 South of Piccadilly: Volumes 29 and 30, Vol. 29, (1960) which can be viewed online.
+Most of the buildings appear in Survey of London in The Parish of St James Westminster Part 1 South of Piccadilly: Volumes 29 and 30, Vol. 29 (1960), which can be viewed online.

 Nikolaus Pevsner writes in The Buildings of England that "The Mid Victorian shop-front of No 97 is one of the best of its date in the West End".
-He called no 93, which houses cheesemakers Paxton & Whitfield, "another good one".
+He calls no 93, which houses cheesemakers Paxton & Whitfield, "another good one".